opensearch-project/opensearch-migrations/TrafficCapture/dockerSolution/src/main/docker/migrationConsole/lib/console_link/README.md

 Source and target clusters have the following options:
 - `endpoint`: required, the endpoint to reach the cluster.
 - `authorization`: required, the auth method to use, if no auth the no_auth type must be specified.
-	- `type`: required, the only currently implemented options are "no_auth" and "basic", but "sigv4" should be available soon
+	- `type`: required, the only currently implemented options are "no_auth" and "basic_auth", but "sigv4" should be available soon
 	- `details`: for basic auth, the details should be a `username` and `password`

 Having a `source_cluster` and `target_cluster` is required.